QuantEcon/sphinxcontrib-jupyter/docs/examples.rst

 .. todo::

-    Currently generating the two sets of notebooks requires two separate runs of sphinx which is incovenient.
+    Currently generating the two sets of notebooks requires two separate runs of sphinx which is inconvenient.
 It would be better to develop a set of notebooks without solutions (as Default) and a set of notebooks with solutions in a subdir.